-Hebrew tattoos have captivated people worldwide with their distinctive script and deep symbolism.
+Hebrew tattoos (קעקועים בעברית) are very unique and have their distinctive script and deep symbolism.
 Despite the traditional Jewish law that prohibits tattoos, the allure of Hebrew script as body art has grown, partly due to the influence of celebrities and the Kabbalah movement.
-Here are 10 inspirational Hebrew tattoos that will get your creative juice going.
+Here are 11 inspirational Hebrew tattoos that will get your creative juice going.

 1. Shalom Tattoo שלום